Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

 build-backend = "poetry.core.masonry.api"
 ```

 Poetry expects a `src layout`.
-The fact that the `name` is the same as the directory name under `src` and that directory is a Python Package (i.e. it has an `__init__.py` and source code) means that Poetry will treat everything in `src/my_lambda` as the package its going to build.
+The fact that the `name` is the same as the directory name under `src` and that directory is a Python Package (i.e. it has an `__init__.py` and source code) means that Poetry will treat everything in `src/my_lambda` as the package it's going to build.
 Everything in `src/my_lambda` and any dependencies under `[tool.poetry.dependencies]`  will end up in the deployed zip image that will become the lambda function image.
 In this example we have the `pyyaml` package included.

 The dependencies under `[tool.poetry.group.dev.dependencies]` will only be used for local builds, and not included in the zip image.
 You can put dependencies that are in the lambda runtime, like boto3 or any lambda layers (like Otel, or aws_powertools) in `[tool.poetry.group.dev.dependencies]` if you want them available for local testing.